Elizabeth Glover: Arrival in Cambridge

 With her living accommodations taken care of, Elizabeth established the printing business.
 This process involved getting approval from the local magistrates and elders and finding a location to set it up.
 Since Elizabeth owned Daye's indenture, she decided to find housing for him and his family.
-She purchased a house on Holyoke Street and set up the printing press in one of the lower rooms.
+She purchased a house on Holyoke Street and is believed to have set up the printing press in one of the lower rooms.

 The exact date the printing business began is unclear, but it appears to be almost immediately after Elizabeth arrived in Cambridge.
 In October 1638, a man named Hugh Peter wrote a letter to a friend stating:Wee have a printer here and thinke to goe to worke with some special things, and if you have anything you may send it safely by these.The press's first documents were printed and distributed by the beginning of 1639.

 Contract with Daye

 On June 7, 1638, Joseph had signed a contract of indenture with Daye.
 The contract specified that Joseph would pay Daye one-hundred pounds for two years of work, with an advance to pay for Daye and his family's passage to Cambridge.
 The contract states:The condition of this obligation is such that whereas the above named Josse Glover hath undertaken and promised to bear the charges of and for the transportation of the above bounded Stephen Day and Rebecca his wife, and of Matthew and Stephen Day, their children, and of William Bordman, and three menservants, which are to be transported with him the said Stephen to New England in America, in the ship called the John of London;The contract lists specific items and tasks that Joseph purchased and performed to help Daye transition into his new life, as well as consequences and responsibilities for carrying out the charges of the contract.
 It does not mention Daye's specific work with the printing press.
 He was hired to perform labor, but not as a printer.
 However, he was hired while Joseph arranged his printing business.
 He accompanied the Glovers on the same ship as the printing press.
 The press was set up in a room in the house Elizabeth purchased for him and his family.
 As historian Leona M. Hudak states: "From what few facts are available, we may conclude that Mrs. Glover, as the owner, might be termed proprietress or publisher of the press, while Stephen Daye was the overseer or manager."
 Some historians theorize that most of the labor fell to Daye's son, Matthew, who had some knowledge of printing and performed most of the labor with the press.